Supporting photographers beyond the Awards

 Recipients are chosen from the shortlist of the corresponding year’s Sony World Photography Awards’ Student competition.
 Each photographer is given $3,500 (USD) and are loaned Sony digital imaging equipment of their choice (depending on availability).
 Recipients are asked to respond to a particular brief in a series of five to 10 images.
 Written by Sony and the World Photography Organisation, the brief reflects contemporary themes, issues or concerns, for example, the 2019 recipients were asked to explore the greenification of cities.
-A selection of works from each project go on display at the annual Sony World Photography Awards exhibition at Somerset House.
+Each photographer will benefit from a dedicated media campaign led by the World Photography Organisation press and marketing team.

 How to Apply

 The Sony Professional Grant welcomes applications from photographers awarded as a finalist in the corresponding year’s Professional competition.
 Enter the Professional competition.

 The Sony Student Grant invites proposals from photographers shortlisted in the corresponding year’s Student competition.
 Enter the Student competition.

 2020 Professional Grant recipients

 Sony has chosen these category winners from the Professional competition to receive the 2020 Professional Sony Grant:

 Each recipient receives $7,000 (USD) and is loaned Sony digital imaging equipment of their choice (depending on availability) to pursue a personal or long-term project.